 - 1. The DSMD shall be a licensed physician with expertise in human histocompatibility, immunology, and the procurement and transplantation of HPCs. - 2.
-The DSMD may designate a manager to perform certain tasks on his or her behalf, whom s/he considers to be a responsible person based on training and qualifications. - 3.
-The DSMD may also serve as the RMD.
+The DSMD may designate a manager/director to perform certain tasks on his or her behalf, who is considered to be a responsible person based on training and qualifications. - 3.
+The DSMD may also serve as the RMD. - 4.
+The DSMD must participate in educational activities related to HPC collections to maintain and enhance their knowledge.